MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ## DESCRIPTION

 The **Add-CMDistributionPoint** cmdlet creates a distribution point on a site system server.
-A distribution point is a site system role that Configuration Manager uses to store files for clients to download, such as application content, software packages, software updates, operating system images, and boot images.
+A distribution point is a site system role that Configuration Manager uses to store files for clients to download.
+Files such as application content, software packages, software updates, operating system images, and boot images are stored.

 Before you can make content available to client computers, assign a site system server as a distribution point.
 You can add the distribution point site role to a new site system server or add the site role to an existing site system server.